-Join us on a 10-day Explore the Mysteries of Egypt.
-Discover a world of wonder, magic and mystery.
+10-day explore the Mysteries of Egypt tour.
+Discover a world of wonder and magic.
 Behold the sights of this Ancient country with its colossal monuments, turquoise waters and its colorful desert bordering the Nile.
 Board your Nile Cruise in Aswan and sail down the worlds longest river with many shore excursions.
 Private guided tour to the ancient Pyramids and Sphinx.
 Spend a morning at the Egyptian Museum and marvel at its incredible collection of ancient artifacts.

 At a glance

 |Day 2||Visit the Pyramids & Sphinx; Memphis and Sakkara|

 |Day 3||Morning tour to the Museum Overnight train travel to Aswan|